sbarre/json-scrambler/README.md

 ### Credit where it's due

-This library was inspired by the well-known concept of [fuzzing](https://en.wikipedia.org/wiki/Fuzzing) but with the added constraint that the scrambled input data needed to remain valid JSON.
+This library was inspired by the well-known concept of [fuzzing](https://en.wikipedia.org/wiki/Fuzzing) but with the added constraint that the scrambled input data needed to remain valid JSON on output.

 ## Installation